 End FGM and Child Marriage

 Girls from Burkina Faso and Sierra Leone, often forced to marry early, have started a revolution with the support of Amnesty International.
 They are standing up and saying no to FGM and child marriage, the tradition that denies them an education, a life of their own and their human rights.
-From now until 18 July, the UK Government has agreed to double every donation made to Amnesty International UK to support its work on the ground to stop child marriage.
 The NUT is a communications partner with Amnesty International on this campaign.
 Click here to make a donation.

 Click here to read the TUC description of what TTIP and CETA (Comprehensive Economic and Trade Agreement) are and what activities the TUC and unions have been engaged in dealing with the issue to date.